tamiko/mm/README.md

 ```
             % Try to allocate a block of memory:
             SET         $1,[...]
-            PUSHJ       $0,:MM:Heap:AllocJ
+            PUSHJ       $0,:MM:Pool:AllocJ
             JMP         1F
             ... % Allocation was successful, continue normally.

      1H     ... % Allocation failed, error handling.
 ```

-* Subroutines that have at most one argument and at moste one return parameter come also in a variant with a trailing `G` which indicates that values are passed through the library specific temporary global register `:MM:t`.
+* Subroutines that have at most one argument and at most one return parameter come also in a variant with a trailing `G` which indicates that values are passed through the library specific temporary global register `:MM:t`.
 An example: